T1mofi/AR_drawing_tool_for_iOS/Documents/Software Requirements Specification.md

 8. It should be possible to choose shape from basic shapes.
 7. Shape picker should provide the ability to choose basic shape its size and color.
 9.			    \\-> Size picker should provide the ability to choose size of shape between(from?)
 3 sezes: small/medium/large.
-8. 			     \-> Color picker should provide the ability to choose color of shape using the color palette and brightness level
+8. 			     \-> Color picker should provide the ability to choose color of shape using the color palette(in glossary?) and brightness level

 ### 3.2 Non-Functional Requirements